Camp

 Each camper will be tested to determine their level of swimming ability.
 Qualified lifeguards are always on duty during these times.

-Bracebridge Sportsplex Pool on Tuesdays and Thursdays
+Bracebridge Sportsplex Pool and Kirby’s Beach on Friday's

 • Little Wanderers;